Initial Reports for LLCs and Corporations

 Information Required

-The information that states’ forms require varies.
-Most state initial report forms ask for information about the company’s business activity and other details, such as:
+The information required on the Initial Report will vary by state.
+Most states ask for information about the company’s business activity and other details.
+This may include:

 • Business name